-After primary studies in Herat, he continued his secondary studies at Ghazi and Nadirya high schools.
-He obtained a master degree in economical geology from Kabul Polytechnic University in 1986.
+After primary and secondary studies in Herat and Kabul, respectively, he obtained a masters degree in Economical Geology (Prospecting and Exploration of Minerals) from Kabul Polytechnic University in 1986.

-In 2002, he completed his doctorate studies on geological block of Kabul, in Mumbai University.
-He also received a diploma in Gemology from the same university.
+In 2002, he completed his doctorate studies on the “Petrology of Metabasites from Kabul Block, Afghanistan” at St. Xavier’s College, Mumbai University, India, where he also received a diploma in Gemology.

-He served as a lecturer in Geology and Petrology at Kabul Polytechnic University between years 1976 – 1994; he also worked as a researcher and associated professor for the St. Xavier's College of Mumbai University during 1990 –1995.
+He served as a lecturer in Geology and Petrology at Kabul Polytechnic University between years 1987–1992; he also worked as a researcher and instructor at the St. Xavier's College of Mumbai University during 1993–1995.

-Dr. Saba also served as senior advisor to National Environmental Protection Agency of Afghanistan for one year and contributed to the formation of this institution as well as to the Environmental law of Afghanistan.
+Dr. Saba also served as Senior Advisor to National Environmental Protection Agency of Afghanistan, an institution he helped form, as well as contributed to the Environmental Law of Afghanistan.